Sean Friedman

 Diagnostic Assessments

-Complex Trauma | Personality Disorders | Anxiety and Mood Disorders | SituationalDifferential diagnosis that carefully considers history, symptoms, patterns, personality, and context to make sense of difficulties and recommend appropriate treatment or accommodations .
+Complex Trauma | Personality | Anxiety & Mood | Situational ConcernsDifferential diagnosis that carefully considers history, symptoms, patterns, personality, and context to make sense of difficulties and recommend appropriate treatment or accommodations .

 Assessment and Treatment of Adult ADD / ADHD

-Adult ADD / ADHD is a neurological condition with specific effects.
-How these effects are managed however is highly variable.Gender differences is one such mediator that tends to offset symptoms in predictable ways, and among women this often leads to deviation from 'typical' presentations.
+Adult ADD / ADHD is a neurodevelopment condition with specific effects.
+How these effects are managed and compensated for however is highly variable.Gender differences is one such mediator that tends to offset symptoms in predictable ways, and among women this often leads to deviation from 'typical' presentations.
 Similarly, personality, interests, contexts, supports, means, and prior experiences all influence the way that neurological sensitivities to stimulation manifest.Both over- and under-diagnosis is common, especially in regard to self-report and other checklist measures.
 Many symptoms are read inappropriately divorced from the context of other difficulties.
 Thorough assessment needs to take into account multiple sources of information, as well as utilising testing and carefully interpreting actual cognitive performance.I take an interest in the diagnosis of attentional and learning difficulties, and can provide reports when required.
 However, while the above kind of testing leads to more accurate and definitive diagnosis, it is also more time-consuming and expensive.When treatment timelines are more immediate and a report is not necessary, I can conduct a preliminary diagnosis that is treatment focussed: behavioural modification (learning to make and use effective systems, along with environmental changes) to facilitate focus and attention, along with working in tandem with a psychiatrist to trial medication if indicated.

-Complex Trauma (cPTSD)
+Differentiating and Treating Complex Trauma (cPTSD)

 I am especially interested in the effects of chronic and repeated traumas, and possibilities of growing and healing from these.
-I work with patients to integrate and make meaning of experiences of childhood and sexual abuse, neglect, physical and sexual violence, and profound loss and change to reestablish trust with others, and primarily the self.The effects of chronic and repeated trauma shares and mimics aspects of personality disorders (ie Borderline Personality Disorder) but these are distinct and require different treatments.
-As such I take a special interest in untangling complex symptoms for accurate diagnosis, and in facilitating appropriate treatment.Similarly existential concerns, neurological differences (ie ADHD, Autism Spectrum), physiologically dependant disorders (Major Depression, Anxiety and Panic Disorders), or contextual issues in career, relational, or difficult contexts will intertwine and influence one another.
-I am interested in these different areas and their interactions.
+I work with patients to integrate and make meaning of experiences of childhood abuse and neglect, and repeated physical and/or sexual violence.
+I work to facilitate the reestablishment of trust with self and others.The effects of chronic and repeated trauma shares and mimics aspects of personality disorders (ie Borderline Personality Disorder) but these are distinct and require different treatments.
+As such I take a special interest in untangling complex symptoms for accurate diagnosis, and in facilitating appropriate treatment.

 Severe Anxiety, Panic, and Paradoxical Problems